-This statistical method examines the hypothesis that the population standard deviation and mean value for an emission measured with the candidate system do not differ from the standard deviation and population mean value for that emission measured with the candidate system.
+This statistical method examines the hypothesis that the sample standard deviation and sample mean value for an emission measured with the candidate system do not differ from the sample standard deviation and sample mean value for that emission measured with the reference system.
 The hypothesis shall be tested on the basis of a 10 per cent significance level of the F and t values.
-The critical F and t values for 7 to 10 sample pairs are given in Table 8.
+The critical F and t values for 7 to 10 sample pairs are given in table 8.
 If the F and t values calculated according to the equation below are greater than the critical F and t values, the candidate system is not equivalent.